 Content may also be read and approved by other appropriately qualified and experienced clinicians (and the internal clinical team may require that it is) but final clinical sign-off is provided by the internal clinical team.

 Prior to publication, if there is a relevant policy, content must also be read by an appropriate policy official, either at the Department of Health and Social Care or NHS England, who checks it for alignment with that policy.

 Final editorial checks

 - common factual errors

 Review of content

 Editorial content on the NHS website is reviewed systematically.
-All editorial content is reviewed at least every 3 years, with the exception of Behind the Headlines.
+All editorial content is reviewed at least every 3 years.

 Evidence updates to published content, as well as feedback from users and stakeholders, are considered on a day-by-day basis as they arrive, and content is reviewed and amended immediately if necessary.